ComputerLars/thesyntheticparty/README.md

 ## **Overview**

-This GitHub repository accompanies the exposition of "The Synthetic Party as Techno-Social Sculpture", submitted to _The Journal of Artistic Research_.
+This GitHub repository accompanies the exposition of ["The Synthetic Party as Techno-Social Sculpture"](https://www.researchcatalogue.net/view/2370287/2370288/731) as submitted to _The Journal of Artistic Research_.
 It hosts an extensive collection of datasets and theoretical references, emotion and Valence-Arousal-Dominance (VAD) classifications, visualizations, analyses, and supplementary materials used to represent The Synthetic Party of Denmark.

 The project challenges traditional notions of political representation by leveraging machine learning to interpret and articulate constituency sentiments.
 The repository of The Synthetic Party's data material should be of interest to those working in the intersection of political theory, artificial intelligence, and artistic research.